ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 - Offering more affordable products or reward programs will encourage customers with lower spending power to make purchases, increasing sales volume.

 ## Considerations
+>I welcome further feedback on the project and suggestions for improvement to enhance future project outcomes.
 - The original dataset contains 28 rows of data, but some were excluded for irrelevance to the project.
-There may be additional rows that are not utilized and could potentially be removed. > I welcome further feedback on the project and suggestions for improvement to enhance future project outcomes.
+There may be additional rows that are not utilized and could potentially be removed.
+- The original data only contained **Location** which on closer inspection, referred to either a state or province within a country.
+I created a new reference sheet containing all countries and used **VLOOKUP** to group each location under its corresponding country to help with data manipulation and visualization.